rsm-gh/WGen/README.md

 [Screenshoot to be added]

-## Why is this software different than others?
+## Why is this software different from others?

-* It allows to highly customize the words generation.
+* It allows to highly customize the words' generation.
-* For boosting the performance, there are many intesting concepts in the structure of the software:
+* For boosting the performance, there are many interesting concepts in the structure of the software:
-    * The generation is splitted in chunks and executed in multi-processing tasks.
+    * The generation is split in chunks and executed in multiprocessing tasks.
     * The code for generating the words is dynamically generated.
-It cretes the minimal python code for the need and it executes it.
+It creates the minimal python code for the need and it executes it.
 * It allows to display in realtime the progress of the execution thanks to a web socket based communication with the multiprocessing tasks.